Important Dates for 2017 Artists

 How do I pack my art for shipment or delivery?

 Whether you are shipping or hand-delivering your art, it must be packaged sufficiently for transport.
-For an outline of packing information, please review our Art Packing Guidelines.

 Artists who are hand-delivering art: you do not need to seal your packaging, because we will inspect your work upon arrival, but you must arrive with sufficient packaging for the safe transport of your work to the venue.
 Work that is inadequately packaged may be refused by our Lead Art Handler or Festival Director.